BoiseCodeWorks/BlackJack/README.md

 There is also a card back image file named 'back.png'.

-A links to Bootstrap and Font Awesome are already in index.html.
+Links to Bootstrap and Font Awesome are already in index.html.

 <br>